 The county appraiser will review all claims to verify the property continues to meet the requirements for exemption.
 Once the claim is verified, the appraiser will furnish the county clerk with a copy of the annual claim form, written statement, and a description of the property.
-The county clerk must submit a copy of the documents to the Division of Property Valuation by July 1.
+The county clerk must submit a copy of the documents to the Property Valuation Division by July 1.

 [K.S.A.
-79-210 & 79-1467b]
+79-210; 79-1467b]